5.2.3 Collection from Salary or Wages

 If the Registrar is already collecting an ongoing liability from a payer's salary and wages, it can also arrange to collect arrears in the same way (this is known as employer withholding of arrears, or EWA).

-The Registrar can vary a notice served on an employer for the collection of ongoing child support to include an additional amount to cover amounts overdue (section 45(2A)).
-Amounts overdue include debts owed to the Commonwealth that arise under or in relation to an enforceable maintenance liability.
+The Registrar can vary a notice served on an employer for the collection of ongoing deductible liabilities to include an additional amount to cover amounts overdue (CSRC Act section 45(2A)).
+Amounts overdue include debts owed to the Commonwealth that arise under or in relation to a deductible liability.
 This may include arrears of child support, late payment penalties and estimate penalties.
 A copy of the notice to increase the deduction must be served on the employer.
 The Registrar will also send a copy of the notice to the payer.

 As in all payment arrangements, DHS will provide a payer with the opportunity to respond before additional deductions commence.
 An opportunity to negotiate allows the payer to present DHS with any relevant facts for consideration.
 The protected earnings amount (5.2.4) still applies in these cases.